Mamadou Kané (footballer, born 1997): Pafos

+Araz-Naxçıvan

+On 23 July 2026, Azerbaijan Premier League club Araz-Naxçıvan announced the signing of Kané to a one-year contract.

 International career

 Kané made his debut with the Guinea national team in a 1–1 2020 African Nations Championship draw with Chad on 15 November 2020.
 Kané scored his first goal for Guinea against Namibia on 28 March 2021.